-For any student looking to get into a good college, land that dream job, or simply get ahead in life, extracurricular activities appear to be the solution.
-But what are extracurriculars (list & examples included), and what makes them so vitally important for high school?
+For any student looking to get into a good college, land that dreams job, or get ahead in life, extracurricular activities appear to be the solution.
+But what are extracurriculars (list & examples included), and what makes them vitally important for high school?

 There’s no hard and fast rule.
-Artistic endeavors, athletics, volunteering, and even paid work and internships can all count as extracurriculars.
+Artistic endeavors, athletics, volunteering, paid work, and internships can all be extracurriculars.
 The idea is that they add value and essential knowledge to that student’s repertoire that other students may not have.
-Some extracurriculars may be directly linked to, hosted by, or organized by the high school.
+Some extracurriculars may be directly linked to, hosted, or organized by the high school.
 In other cases, these activities can be entirely separate.

 There are two main areas where extracurriculars are incredibly useful things to have:

-Admissions officers for colleges will be actively considering extracurriculars when looking at applications from students.
-When these activities demonstrate talents, leadership, community involvement, and impact, they are especially impressive.
+College admissions officers will be actively considering extracurriculars when looking at student applications.
+These activities are especially impressive when they demonstrate talents, leadership, community involvement, and impact.
 Extracurriculars that are highly relevant to the chosen area of study – for example, a film club for a student that would like to go to college to study media – can also be the difference between getting into college or being rejected.